 MEDIA DEVELOPMENT

-Elizabeth has witnessed firsthand the devastating — and sometimes deadly — effects of media suppression in developing countries.
-Lack of resources, training and political co-operation plague reporters all over the world, and she has made it part of her mission to contribute to press freedom wherever she can.
+Elizabeth has seen firsthand the devastating — sometimes deadly — effects of media suppression in developing countries.
+Lack of resources, training and political co-operation threaten democracy and endanger reporters all over the world.
+Elizabeth has made it part of her mission to advocate for press freedom wherever she can and has been a director of World Press Freedom Canada since 2022.

 In Sierra Leone, Elizabeth worked with Search for Common Ground and the Independent Radio Network to build the capacity of local radio stations by strengthening their online presence, offering social media workshops to staff, and developing a corporate strategy to resolve various ethical, technical, and production-related barriers.